Interior photography

 The right perspective

 I choose my perspectives in such a way that the viewer immediately understands an apartment and its character through my pictures, for example.
-The apartment has to make sense in the viewer’s mind.
+The apartment must make logical sense in the mind of the observer.
 At the same time, I strive to create a realistic impression through my interior shots.
-I’m not a big fan of ultra-wide-angle shots – because they make rooms look bigger than they really are.
-The result is disappointed prospective buyers who imagined the property to be larger based on the exposé…and that’s something to avoid!
+I’m not a big fan of ultra-wide-angle shots – they make rooms look bigger than they really are.
+The result is disappointed prospective buyers who had imagined the property to be larger based on the exposé…and that is something to avoid!

 Lighting for interior shots

 For high-quality photos of interiors, flashes often have to be used to illuminate a room appropriately.
-My aim is to make my interior shots look natural, even though I have used an artificial light source.
-I see my flashes as an extension of the sun, supporting the existing light and its direction rather than reinventing it.
+My aim is for my interior shots to look natural, even though I have used an artificial light source.
+I see my flashes as an extended arm of the sun that supports the existing light and its direction rather than reinventing it.
 Here too, the realistic, natural-looking result has top priority.